 What to Expect in this Course

 And that’s exactly how Anton lures you in.
-He describes Drop Ship Lifestyle as being very different and very unique, as opposed to traditional drop shipping methods.
+He describes Drop Ship Lifestyle as being very unique in comparison to other, more traditional dropshipping methods.

 On paper it already appears impressive, right?
-It definitively sounds like an alternative to the "traditional" dropshipping model.
+It definitely sounds like an alternative to the "traditional" dropshipping business model.

 This is how Drop Ship Lifestyle works:

-Lets dig a little deeper into the course to see if all the fuss and claims are warranted.
+Let's dig just a liiiiiiiittle bit deeper into the course to see if there's any real basis for all the hype.